-Fig. 1.
-The coral species Callogorgia americana delta is abundant in the Gulf of Mexico.
+Figure 1.
+Callogorgia americana delta, an abundant coral species in the Gulf of Mexico.
 Click image for larger view and image credit.

-Fig. 2.
-General areas (denoted by red lines) where deep-water corals occur in the North Atlantic, Caribbean, and the Gulf of Mexico.
+Figure 2.
+General areas (denoted by red lines) where deepwater corals occur in the North Atlantic, Caribbean, and the Gulf of Mexico.
 Click image for larger view and image credit.

-Fig. 3.
-This images shows sea-surface height contours overlaid on a weekly composite sea-surface temperature image (captured via satellite) of the Gulf of Mexico.
-Warm water currents (shown in darker oranges and reds) such as the Loop Current (LC) and LC rings (LCR) are easily determined with sea-surface temperature and sea-surface height data.
+Figure 3.
+Sea surface height contours overlaid on a weekly composite sea-surface temperature image (captured via satellite) of the Gulf of Mexico.
+Warm water currents (shown in darker oranges and reds) such as the Loop Current (LC) and LC rings (LCR) are easily determined with sea surface temperature and sea surface height data.
 Higher sea surface levels are generally associated with subsurface heat, and are thus useful in identifying currents when the sea surface is isothermal (similar in temperature).
 Click image for larger view and image credit.

 Maria Pia Miglietta